 Summer Study Abroad in Cusco

-The MFA in Creative Writing program at Mount Saint Mary’s University is proud to announce its summer study abroad program in Cusco, Peru from June 2-17.
+The MFA in Creative Writing program at Mount Saint Mary’s University is proud to announce its summer study abroad program in Cusco, Peru from June 2nd to June 17th.
 Courses will be taught in English, although students may write in Spanish if they choose.
-This experience includes excursions to the sacred Valley of the Incas, Rainbow Mountain and Machu Picchu, as wells as outings to pulsating restaurants, museums and cultural venues in Cusco.
+This experience includes excursions to the Sacred Valley of the Incas and Machu Picchu, as well as outings to pulsating restaurants, museums and cultural venues in Cusco.
 Accommodations and classes will be held at Hotel Tierra Viva-Cusco and Hotel Tierra Viva-Aguascalientes.
 The people of Cusco are warm and hospitable and the city is most welcoming for exploring its historic offerings.

 (Dr. Juana Moriel-Payne)

 Since its beginning after the European and (Latin) American encounter, to the Twentieth Century, Latin American Chronicle has observed the complex reality of urban spaces.
-It has included journalistic and literary elements, with a narrator/observer who is emotionally involved in his other socio-historical narratives, perceptions that make the genre a subjective one.
+It has included journalistic and literary elements, with a narrator/observer that is emotionally involved in his/her socio-historical narratives, perceptions that makes the genre a subjective one.
 In this sense, chroniclers are enunciator-narrators who take a significant distance from journalism to transgress the official-social representations by exposing social tensions and conflicts.

 For more information: Johnny Payne, MFA director, firstname.lastname@example.org | 213.477.2802